 They can now ask more detailed questions, and can run experiments and iterate based on the resulting data, something they weren’t previously able to achieve.

-There’s a wealth of data that were just now getting access to which will improve our ability to meet business goals.
+There’s a wealth of data that we’re just now getting access to which will improve our ability to meet business goals.

 “As the industry progresses towards a more open research environment, the focus will shift towards the author and researcher experience,” says Michael.
 “From a data perspective, the more we can learn from how users are engaging with our products, the better equipped we will be to respond to their needs.”